wonderfulawsome/wonderfulawsome/README.md

 ## 👨‍💻 Data Analyst / Data Scientist
 I am a passionate Data Professional focused on creating value through data-driven problem solving.
-Currently pursuing a role as a Data Analyst with aspirations to grow into a Data Scientist position.
+Currently pursuing a role as a Data Analyst with aspirations to role into a Data Scientist position.

 ## 🎯 Professional Focus
 - **Data Analysis & Science**: Transforming data possibilities into business reality